MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-configure-mongodb.md

 ## Flattening
- flattening  is enable for nested and repeated data from MongoDB document collections.
-User is required to enable create an external table and explicitly specify a relational schema over MongoDB document collections that may have nested and/or repeated data.
+ flattening  is enabled for nested and repeated data from MongoDB document collections.
+User is required to enable `create an external table` and explicitly specify a relational schema over MongoDB document collections that may have nested and/or repeated data.
 We will enable auto-schema detection over mongo document collections in future milestones.
 JSON nested/repeated data types will be flattened as follows

 * Object: unordered key/value collection enclosed in curly braces (nested)